 Wylie is a medium-sized city located in the state of Texas.
-With a population of 47,701 people and four constituent neighborhoods, Wylie is the 72nd largest community in Texas.
-Wylie has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+With a population of 49,826 people and four constituent neighborhoods, Wylie is the 72nd largest community in Texas.
+Much of the housing stock in Wylie was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Wylie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Wylie, where the median household income is $82,139.00.

 Wylie real estate is some of the most expensive in Texas, although Wylie house values don't compare to the most expensive real estate in the U.S.